 Topsoil refers to the top layer of soil that is high in organic matter and nutrients, formed by the slow weathering of rocks and decaying organic matter over thousands of years.
-It is typically used for making raised beds, new beds, borders and bases for new lawns where the natural insitu soil is of a poor quality or is not available, such as a courtyard.
+It is typically used for making raised beds, new beds, borders and bases for new lawns where the natural in situ soil is of a poor quality or is not available, such as a courtyard.

-Unfortunately many gardens have poor quality soil resulting from the soil becoming contaminated or stripped away during construction processes, especially prevalent in new builds.
+Unfortunately many gardens have poor-quality soil resulting from the soil becoming contaminated or stripped away during construction processes, especially prevalent in new builds.
 This means that it is often necessary to utilise quality topsoils to balance out the nutrient content for a project.

 Topsoil typically comes available in three grades: economy, general-purpose and premium, based on the amount of organic matter and nutrients within the soil.
 Topsoil is widely available to purchase in small and bulk bags for varied projects.
-All good quality topsoil including Boughton’s range of certified topsoils should meet British Standards 3882:2007
+All good quality topsoil including Boughton’s range of certified topsoils should meet British Standards 3882:2007.

 The cheaper price is mirrored in the quality of the soil, although still generally high in nutrients as a topsoil, no screening has taken place and weed seeds will likely be present.